top of page

 Return on Investment 3

-EKU ticket prices are $13 general admission, $18 for lawn reserve, and $8 for youth (ages 4-12).
-No parking fee is charged for games and concession prices are rather affordable.
+EKU ticket prices are $13 for general admission, $18 for lawn reserve, and $8 for youth (ages 4-12).
+No parking fee is charged for games, and concession prices are rather affordable.
 A tall can of beer is $5, a pretty fair price at a college football game.

 Extras 3

-The stadium design is of a great curiosity, the design and feel of the structure can be somewhat cumbersome, but is still fascinating to view signage, doorways, and ramps that date back to the stadium’s original season 50-years ago.
+The stadium design is of great curiosity; the design and feel of the structure can be somewhat cumbersome, but it is still fascinating to view signage, doorways, and ramps that date back to the stadium’s original season 50 years ago.

-The name of the stadium itself is named in honor of former head coach and College Football Hall of Famer Roy Kidd who coached the Colonels from 1964-2002, producing a record of 314-124-8 record and 16 Ohio Valley Conference titles.
-Kidd led the team to four straight national championship games between 1978-1982, winning twice in 1979 and 1982.
+The name of the stadium itself is named in honor of former head coach and College Football Hall of Famer Roy Kidd, who coached the Colonels from 1964-2002, producing a record of 314-124-8 record and 16 Ohio Valley Conference titles.
+Kidd led the team to four straight national championship games between 1978 and 1982, winning twice in 1979 and 1982.
 In 39 seasons, his teams only suffered two losing campaigns.
-A career that is deserving to be adorned on a football stadium, perhaps we could use a little more on all levels of sports.
+A career that is deserving to be adorned in a football stadium, perhaps we could use a little more on all levels of sports.

 Final Thoughts